fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

  <CheckoutCommitWarning />

-## Quick Video

-⚠️ Nginx is being replaced by ursa-proxy, meaning that the video is only relevant if you're running the original proposed setup

-A walkthrough video is provided as a quick reference for the users, we try to keep it simple and would suggest the text guide version to get more detailed information.

-The video content is stored in our Fleek Network [playlist](https://www.youtube.com/watch?v=uAFIDu3UBvw&list=PL3v9ZaTBrN9GEQ2NmS5xc6YH0E2df5VTn) on the Fleek XYZ [Youtube channel](https://www.youtube.com/@fleekxyz).

-<YoutubePlayer
-  title="Securing a node with SSL/TLS"
-  videoId="LvnIHH5hnr8"
-/>

 ## What are SSL/TLS certificates?

 An SSL Certificate is a file that is stored on a web server that represents the content of an encrypted key.
 A certificate file only contains information that is relevant to authenticate a service.
 Some of the properties of the file include a key pair (a public and private key that work together to establish an encrypted connection), the issuer of the certificate, and the associated subdomains.